 Anti-drug trafficking operations

-The Maritime Analysis and Operations Centre - Narcotics (MAOC (N)), based in Lisbon, is an initiative by seven EU member states: France, Ireland, Italy, Spain, the Netherlands, Portugal and the UK, with financial support from the European Commission (Directorate-General Home Affairs).
-MOAC-N provides a forum for multi-lateral cooperation to suppress illicit drug trafficking by sea and air.
-EMSA supports MAOC-N anti-drug operations by enabling access to the EMSA integrated maritime services, through which the Centre can use integrated vessel information to monitor and track suspect vessels operating in the Atlantic and Mediterranean.
+The MAOC (N) is an initiative by 6 EU Member Countries (France, Ireland, Italy, Spain, Netherlands, Portugal) and the UK, with financial support from the European Commission (Directorate-General Home Affairs).
+MAOC (N) provides a forum for multi-lateral cooperation to suppress illicit drug trafficking by sea and air.
+EMSA supports MAOC (N) anti-drug operations by enabling access to the EMSA integrated maritime services, through which the Centre can use integrated vessel information to monitor and track suspect vessels operating in the Atlantic and Mediterranean.